How to Uninstall or Remove Packages from CentOS

 find package name in centos

-After you have the exact name of the package you want to erase, you can uninstall it from your CentOS system.
+Once you have the exact name of the package you want to uninstall, you can remove it from your CentOS system.

 For more options on listing packages on CentOS read our detailed tutorial.